VivekGhevriya/JavaPractice/src/README.md

 1.User-Defined
 2.Built-in(java.util,java.lan,java.io)

-We can sub-package in Java and will be treated as  another package.
+- We can sub-package in Java and will be treated as  another package.
+- can import another package by import packagename.classname

-Now we can learn about access modifier
+- Now we can learn about access modifier

 <table >
 <tr style="background-color:grey">